Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 4 ways to change your relationship for the better

 How often do you hear someone say they feel taken for granted by their partner?
 Have you ever felt that way yourself?
-Why do we treat our partners differently as time goes on?
+Why do we treat our partners differently as time goes on, especially when they should be treated like the most important person in our lives?
 And what is that doing to the quality of our relationships?

 LET GO OF YOUR RULES

 In the beginning of a relationship, we don’t impose rules on our partners.
+We accept them as they are and even appreciate the things about them that are different.
 But, over time, we begin to construct beliefs that our partners should act, think and even feel a certain way.
 We expect things from them that we’d never expect from anyone else.
 And when they don’t adhere to those expectations, we withhold our unconditional love, or even worse than that, treat them with disdain and disregard.

 Consider a man, for example, who has unconditional love for his grandchildren.
 In his eyes, they can do no wrong.
 It’s pure love, pure joy, pure bliss.
 And it fulfills him in a way nothing else does.
 Now why doesn’t he have that for his partner, who actually needs that from him more than anyone else?
 Why are there different rules at stake?

-If you want to recapture the romance, step back and ask yourself: “What do you worship about your partner?
+If you want to recapture the romance and learn how to make positive changes in a relationship, step back and ask yourself: “What do you worship about your partner?
 What makes him or her the most important person in your life?”
-Let go of the rules and start to shift your focus towards loving your partner for who they are – because that’s who you fell in love with.
+Let go of the rules and start to shift your focus towards loving your partner for who they are instead of who you want them to be – because that’s who you fell in love with.
 Get out of your mind and into your heart.
 Stop living from a place of manufactured expectations and start living in the moment, sharing the love that you have inside for your partner.

 APPRECIATE THE MASCULINE AND FEMININE

 Too often, we try to make our partners exactly like us – and we expect them to communicate, behave and even think in the same way we do.
 When they deviate from those expectations, we grow frustrated and may even become short with them.
-But what if we started seeing our differences as gifts?
+But what if we started seeing our differences as gifts instead of obstacles to overcome?

-A masculine man, for example, may grow frustrated by how emotional a feminine women can be.
-And he will want her to be more logical, like he is.
-But if she were more logical, polarity would diminish.
-So by shifting his perspective to one of appreciation, he can see that the feminine dynamic is the perfect complement to his masculine core.
-And the little things that could potential frustrate and aggravate him will start to excite and enliven him.
+A masculine partner, for example, may grow frustrated by how emotional the feminine partner can be.
+The masculine energy will want the feminine energy to be more logical, like they are.
+But if their partner were more logical and ignored their emotional instincts, polarity would diminish.
+So by shifting the perspective to one of appreciation instead of frustration, they can see that the feminine dynamic is the perfect complement to the original partner’s masculine core.
+And the little things that could potentially frustrate and aggravate the masculine partner will start to excite and enliven them after this mindset shift.

-Appreciate the intricacies of the masculine and feminine energies.
+Appreciate the intricacies of the masculine and feminine energies in your relationship.
 Where the masculine is about direction and mission, the feminine is about emotion and connection.
 Where the masculine seeks to feel appreciated, the feminine seeks to feel understood.
 And it is these differences that create passion – that spark that can bring us even closer to each other.
-By making the choice to shift your perspective towards appreciation, you will not only see your partner in a new light, you’ll learn how you can connect on an even deeper level.
+By making the choice to shift your perspective toward appreciation, you will not only see your partner in a new light, you’ll learn how you can connect on an even deeper level.

 GET IN STATE

-The next step is to start taking inventory of the state you bring to your relationship.
+The next step in improving your relationship is to start taking inventory of the state you bring to it.

 When you have two people in a relationship that are both in a beautiful state — they are excited about each other, excited about life, are taking care of their bodies and are full of energy – what kind of relationship do you think they can create?
 They are going to be in a peak-state relationship, approaching anything and everything with love, passion and excitement; treating each other with respect and reverence.

 Now consider two people who are in lousy states.
-Even if they love each other, when two people in a relationship are both experiencing stress, frustration, aggravation or depression – they will say and do things that they will ultimately regret.
+Even if they love each other, when two people in a relationship are both experiencing stress, frustration, aggravation or even depression, they will say and do things that they will ultimately regret.
+They will take things out on each other that they should have worked out independently.
 They will speak to their partners in hurtful ways.
 There will be little excitement, little passion, little joy.
 Over time, that can absolutely destroy a relationship.

 BREAKING LOUSY STATE